evmcnb/quartz/content/Full/Sexual History Taking.md

 #### Domestic violence/safety

 - Was that sex that you wanted to have
-- Have you got any worrie sabout biolence in your relationship
+- Have you got any worries about violence in your relationship
 - Will you be able to talk about this infection to your partner

 #### Vaccination History